-Mike the cat was not one bit impressed that I got a big write-up in my hometown paper.
-But maybe you'd interested in these interviews as well as the The New York Times reviews of SPEED OF LIFE and AVA AND PIP.
-(Click here and here to buy.)
-Special bonus: Letters to the Editor on subjects as varied as cats, bookstores, childhood obesity, and having an "ongoing conversation" rather than "the Talk."
+Mike the cat was not impressed that I got a big write-up in my hometown paper.
+But maybe you'd interested in these interviews and reviews.
+(To buy books, here and here.)
+Special bonus: Letters to the Editor on subjects as varied as cats, bookstores, childhood obesity, Velázquez, and having an "ongoing conversation" rather than "the Talk."

 Need a BIO?
 How's this: Carol Weston is the author of 16 books including Speed of Life, Girltalk, and Ava and Pip.
 She's been on The View and Today and lives in Manhattan.
 She's the "Dear Carol" advice columnist at Girls' Life and studied literature at Yale and Middlebury.

 Oh, and here’s my WHOLE CAREER IN A NUTSHELL, a 2019 TV spot.

 Speed of Life is a New York Post must-read

 LETTERS & REVIEWS